shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 ```

 Time for `src/components/transfer/Transfer.jsx` (remove the already present code).
 It will be mostly the same as Mint page with just slight changes.
-Let's import React, useState and our mint util first.
+Let's import React, useState and our transfer util first.

 ```jsx
 import React, {useState} from 'react';